cesar-douady/open-lmake/doc/src/rules.md

 The other ones may have arguments, all but the first having default values.
 In that case, such `function`'s are called with the result of the previous one as unique argument.
 Else, if a `function` has no argument, the result of the previous function is dropped.

-During evaluation, when the job runs, its global `dict` is populated to contain values referenced in these functions.
-Values may come from (by order of preference):

-- The `stems`, `targets`, `deps`, `resources` as named in their respective `dict`.
-- `stems`, `targets`, `deps`, `resources` that contain their respective whole `dict`.
-- Any attribute defined in the class, or a base class (as for normal python attribute access).
-- Any value in the module globals.
-- Any builtin value.
-- undefined variables are not defined, which is ok as long as they are not accessed.

 Because jobs are executed remotely using the interpreter mentioned in the `python` attribute and to avoid depending on the whole `Lmakefile.py` (which would force to rerun all jobs as soon as any rule is modified),